 Your GPS guide

-Nicholas Barnett, our chairman and CEO, wrote a book titled GPS for your Organisation: how to energise your employees and build sustainable high performance®.
+Nicholas Barnett, our Executive Chairman, wrote a book titled GPS for your Organisation: how to energise your employees and build sustainable high performance®.
 This book is a practical guide to help company boards, CEOs and leadership teams add clarity and gain ongoing buy-in to their organisation’s long-term direction, purpose and values.
 It will also add focus and urgency to their strategic and business plans.

 How we can help your organisation develop, embed and measure the effectiveness of your GPS